stdlib-js/www/lib/server/README.md

 ##### Response: 200 (application/json)

 The response body will be a JSON string containing a list of package descriptions.
-To resolve the corresponding package name, perform a cross-table look-up in the `package_order.json` and `package_list.json` datasets.
+To resolve the corresponding package name, perform a look-up in the `package_list.json` dataset.

 ##### Examples